GTedZ/Binance-lib/README.md

 // it is also recommended to keep reduceOnly as 'true' or 'false' and positionSide as 'LONG' or 'SHORT' whether you are on side Buy or Sell (for hedgeMode users, because the program will automatically switch to hedgeMode for you if you forgot to specify it while loading the module) if(order.error) {
   console.log(order.error.response);
-  return;
+  // optionally: you can have code here to handle the error return;
 }